 I ruled out most Northeastern states on the grounds of high Lyme-disease rates (and because they're generally pretty expensive anyway).
-I also ruled out deeply southern US states because, among other things, they have such hot climates.
+I also ruled out deeply southern US states because, among other things, they have hot climates, disease risks, and hurricanes.

 Following are some of the states I explored in more depth.

 - Kansas is one of the cheapest states in the nation, and it has some relatively low-priced, groundwater-supplied cities with acceptable crime rates, similar to Nebraska.
 If I were to continue exploring locations, I would look further at some places in Kansas.